yoyongxuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to record grade of a specific student using Student ID, inputting test name and score
-2. Address Book updates student's record
+2. CadetHQ updates student's record
-3. Address Book displays student's grade
+3. CadetHQ displays student's grade

     Use case ends.